 Deeper into the landscape you can find chamois (mountain goats), marmots, wolves and even vultures.
 Or, head indoors and sample the distinctive local cuisine – hearty and unpretentious.
 In winter, snow sports come to life on the slopes.

 About the author: When he’s not writing about his travels, Robert Han loves to spend his time outdoors capturing snapshots of people and nature.
-Robert writes from experience to provide authentic and useful tips to travellers across the world.
+Robert writes from experience to provide authentic and useful tips to travelers across the world.